ybnd/shapeflow/README.md

 ### Contributing

 If you intend to contribute, please do so on a separate branch.
 Make sure that you don't push broken code to the master branch, as master commits will be automatically pulled.
+Once you do, make sure you add any new requirements to [requirements.txt](requirements.txt)

 For questions & comments, please contact me at [yura.bondarenko@kuleuven.be](yura.bondarenko@kuleuven.be) or [ybnd@tuta.io](ybnd@tuta.io).